 The 30 Principles for Agentic Engineering — Part 2: The Lifecycle

-Part 2 of the 30-principle reference.
-Where the kernel principles set the spine, the lifecycle principles describe how work actually moves through a team that has adopted them — from idea, through agent execution, to a merged PR that does what the ticket asked for.
+The kernel principles (Part 1) set the spine.
+This part is about what runs on top of them — the nine principles that describe how work actually moves through a team, from unstructured idea to merged PR that does what the ticket asked.

 Principle 6 — The ticket is the contract

-Statement.
-The GitHub or Jira issue is the contract between human and agent.
-Implementation, testing, and PR description all reference the issue.
+The ticket is the contract between human and agent.
+Implementation, testing, and PR description all reference it.
 Acceptance criteria are mandatory.
 The agent never free-interprets.
+When the AC is ambiguous, it asks before acting — not after shipping.

 Principle 7 — Intake-as-AI-distillation with human curation

-Why it matters.
 Teams that skip AI distillation never get past 1× productivity — intake is where most of the time leaks.
 Teams that skip human curation ship the wrong things, fast.
-The leverage is in the combination: typically 3–5× faster intake than hand-writing tickets, with a quality bar set by the human reviewer rather than the model.
+The leverage is the combination: typically 3–5× faster intake than hand-writing tickets, with quality set by the human reviewer rather than the model.

 Principle 8 — Humans gate at intake, irreversible actions, and merge